 Label The Following Regions Of The External Anatomy

 An accurate understanding of external anatomy is fundamental in various fields, from medicine and veterinary science to art and forensics.
-The ability to correctly identify and label different anatomical regions allows for clear communication, accurate diagnosis, and effective treatment.
-This article will provide a comprehensive guide to labeling the regions of external anatomy, covering major areas of the human body and common terminology used.
+Also, the ability to correctly identify and label different anatomical regions allows for clear communication, accurate diagnosis, and effective treatment.
+This article will provide a practical guide to labeling the regions of external anatomy, covering major areas of the human body and common terminology used.

 Regions of the Head